Generative Engine Optimization: The Next Frontier in Digital Visibility

 Content Freshness

 Generative engines place higher emphasis on recency for certain query types, especially in rapidly evolving fields like technology and healthcare.
+What we're seeing is that "evergreen" content isn't as evergreen as it used to be.

 Semantic Relationships

 AI systems are much better at understanding contextual relationships between concepts, requiring content to demonstrate deeper topical expertise rather than simply targeting specific keywords.
+This is where many traditional SEO approaches fall short.

 Optimizing for Generative AI: Core Strategies